-Every pet adopted from Friends For the Dearborn Animal Shelter goes home with a microchip.
+Every pet adopted from Friends for Animals of Metro Detroit goes home with a microchip.
 And, because we want all lost pets to make it home, we offer low-cost vouchers to get your pet permanently identified.
 Vouchers for a microchip are sold at the shelter for $15 each.
 Each month the vouchers may be redeemed at one of our participating veterinary clinics.
 You can also have your pet microchipped by your veterinarian.

-Contact a clinic to schedule an appointment after purchasing a voucher at the Friends For the Dearborn Animal Shelter.
+Contact a clinic to schedule an appointment after purchasing a voucher at the Friends for Animals of Metro Detroit.

 - Vet Select Dearborn – January